UrimKurtishi/Firebase.NET/docs/README.md

 ### Firebase.NET Library

+Three main classes are **RequestMessage**, **ResponseMessage** and **PushNotificationService**.

+#### RequestMessage
+This class has two properties: RequestMessageHeader and RequestMessageBody which contain all [FCM settings](https://firebase.google.com/docs/cloud-messaging/http-server-ref#downstream-http-messages-json) as properties.
+RequestMessageBody contains:
+* Notification (INotification type)
+    > Notification property contains pre-defined set of values as specified by the [FCM settings](https://firebase.google.com         /docs/cloud-messaging/http-server-ref#downstream-http-messages-json).
+* Data (IData) properties
+    > Data property is a payload that can contains custom key-value data as needed.

-The library provides for models that can be pushed to client apps:
+The library provides four notification types that can be pushed to client apps:
 * AndroidNotification
 * IosNotification
 * WebNotification